-SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY 1 2 A six week old transplant for an August 22nd planting would be seeded today.
-3 Do not fertilize blueberries after July to prevent growth that can be at risk of winter injury.
-4 Keep an eye out for mature sweet corn-you must hurry to beat the varmints!
+SUNDAY MONDAY TUESDAY WEDNESDAY / THURSDAY FRIDAY SATURDAY 1 A six week old transplant for an Augu 22nd planting would b seeded today. - Keep an eye out for mature sweet corn-you must hurry to beat the varmints!
 5 Keep scouting-don't get too busy with harvests.
 6 Don't forget to get those late pumpkins seeded soon.
 7 Don't let the weeds get ahead of you annual weeds that go to seed only create future issues.
-8 Have you seen any of those pesky tomato/ tobacco hornworms?
-9 Watch the irrigation and make sure that growing plants are receiving correct moisture.
-10 O FULL MOON 11 Keep on picking!
+Have you seen any of those pesky tomato/ tobacco hornworms?
+9 Watch the irrigation al make sure that growin plants are receiving correct moisture.
+Keep on picking!
 It may be nearing peach time in TN!
 Best peaches are mid-July to mid-August.
-12 Record those harvests on the record sheets at the back of the calendar.
-13 14 Do you have enough seed for a late planting of summer squash or cucumbers?
-15 In many parts of TN, late July will be the time to start fall cool-season transplants.
-16 Remove floricanes of blackberry after fruiting to lower disease risk.
-Also, time for fertilizer.
-17 Don't let disease get ahead of you.
-There is still much harvest time left if plants are healthy.
-18 Make sure to follow pre-harvest intervals listed on pesticide labels.
-19 Keep a record of your sprays and track their efficacy for future reference.
-20 Look up some new recipes to try with your summer harvest!
+Record those harvests on the record sheets at the back of the calendar.
+13 Do you have enough seed for a late planting of summer squash or cucumbers?
+In many parts of TN, late July will be the time to start fall cool-season transplants.
+Remove floricanes of blackberry after fruitir to lower disease risk.
+A time for fertilizer.
+Make sure to follow pre-harvest intervals listed on pesticide labels.
+Keep a record of your sprays and track their efficacy for future reference.
+Look up some new recipes to try with your summer harvest!
 21 Make sure that you have enough seed for fall cool-season crops.
-21 22 Make sure that you have enough seed for fall cool-season crops.
-24 • NEW MOON Irrigate fruit crops as needed for the rest of the year to prevent stress.
-25 26 Fruit fill of berries is a critical time for adequate water.
+22 Practice good sanitating it is damaged/disease remove it and place far from other crops. sed needed for the rest of the 26 Fruit fill of berries is a critical time for adequate water.
 27 28 Make sure that you have enough seed for fall cool-season crops.
-29 Are your Brussels sprouts planted?
+Are your Brussels sprouts planted?
 Long season cool crops could be planted soon.
 30 31 Order plugs for fall strawberry plantings.
-Notes on crops: 1 Notes on weather: 1 1
+Notes on crops: Notes on weather: